Our Journey So Far

 Number of blog articles: 24 (including this one)

-Living on the road rather than doing a big lap over six months or a year means that we are both restricted in our budget as we need to make our savings stretch as much as possible although we plan on finding work along the way and unrestricted in the speed we to have travel at.
+Living on the road rather than doing a big lap over six months or a year means that we are both restricted in our budget as we need to make our savings stretch as much as possible and unrestricted in the speed we to have travel at.
 Taking this into account and with much deliberation and consideration prior to starting our life on the road we set a budget of $500 per week all inclusive including day to day living expenses, annual expenses such as insurances and registrations and for returning home to see family and friends.
 How we decided our budget and tips for deciding yours is discussed in our article Budgeting for Ongoing Travel Around Australia.

 How did we go on $500 per week for two adults and one dog?
 We overspent our budget by $286 for the entire six months (see expenses below).
 Not bad if I do say so myself.
 In addition we also purchased a return ticket on the Spirit of Tasmania for us and our rig as well as a second hand kayak.